michaelkeates/Hammurabi/README.md

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+* Windows 10 (Likely can run prior but not tested)

 ### Installing